bfpi/klarschiff-client/README.md

-# Klarschiff-FieldService / Klarschiff-Aussendienst-Client
+# Klarschiff-Client
-Klarschiff mobile client with additional functions supporting the field service
+Klarschiff client with integrated mobil and desktop layout.
+Additional functions supporting the field service can be opted in by configuration.

 ## Installation
 ### Voraussetzungen